jarenadams21/task-management-crud/README.md

+# How to Use
+    * In terminal within the root directory,
+        - npm i
+        - npm start

 # Design Choices
     * tsconfig has been updated, setting "noImplicitAny" to false to tell my application that there is an implicit "any" for the purposes of prop paramaters of the functional components